tay10r/neuron-segmentation/data-science-and-machine-learning/A tale of two cities analyzing trends/README.md

 This will:

 - Load and prepare the data
+- Analyze the data Univariately and Bivariately
-- Create the model architecture
+- Analyze the correlations between the features
+- Decompose Time-Series
+- Perform Exponential Smoothing Prediction Methods
+- Perform Vector Autoregression (VAR)
+- Test Cointegration
+- Analyze Stationarity of a Time-Series
-- Train the model
+- Train the VAR model
+- Analyze Autocorrelation of Residuals
-- Make inference
+- Forecast
+- Evaluate the model

 ---